As an FEC owner or operator, it's important to develop and follow a detailed attraction maintenance plan.

 Corrective attraction maintenance is performed after a failure with your attraction has already occurred.
 Depending on the severity of the problem, fixing the attraction can take an unknown amount of time and be quite costly, no doubt being a significant expense you didn't expect to incur.

-In the event an emergency repair on one of your attractions is needed, you want to make sure you have the necessary funds in order to get it done.
 Every day your attraction is inoperable is a day of lost revenue potential.
 You don't want your attraction to be out of commission longer than it has to be!

 If you search online, you can find a forum or message board for almost anything.
 Ask your fellow FEC operators how they handle their attraction maintenance.
 They may have some valuable input from their experiences and save you from learning things the hard way!

 FEC Operators is a Facebook group made up of over 1,800 experts in the family entertainment center industry with all kinds of experience.
-We, at Party Center Software, also have our Party Center Community group on Facebook with over 800 members who are actively helping each other with common FEC questions each and every day.
+We, at Party Center Software, also have our Party Center Community group on Facebook with over 800 members who are actively helping each other with common FEC questions every day.
 Request to join these groups and your business—and customers—will thank you!

 What did you think about the attraction maintenance tips in this post?
 Let us know in the comments below!